-17. What are your experiences regarding the preferred media for product distributors and final advisors when using the KID? nancial 18.
-Should changes be made to the PRIIPs Regulation so that the KID is better adapted to use different types of media? se on 19.
-Do you think it would be appropriate to apply the approach taken in the PEPP Regulation/1238 (highlighted above) to the PRIIPs KID? າ 2019
+17. What are your experiences regarding the preferred media for product distributors and financial advisors when using the KID?

+18. Should changes be made to the PRIIPs Regulation so that the KID is better adapted to use on different types of media?

+19. Do you think it would be appropriate to apply the approach taken in the PEPP Regulation 2019 /1238 (highlighted above) to the PRIIPs KID?